jkennel/hydrorecipes/README.md

-# frecipes (name will likely change to hydrorecipes as it is designed to replace it)
+# hydrorecipes (name will likely change to hydrorecipes as it is designed to replace it)

 WARNING: This package is in early stages of development and is likely to change dramatically.
 Names of steps and thier implementations are likely to change.